JustinShenk/simages/README.md

 Two interfaces exist:

-1. matplotlib interface which plots the duplicates for visual inspection
+1. minimal interface which plots the duplicates for visual inspection
 2. mongodb + flask interface which allows interactive deletion [optional]

-#### Minimal interface
+#### Minimal Interface

 In your console, enter the directory with images and use `simages-show`: